 - Financial Need:

-* Financial Aid eligible – 90% of MSIG funding targets students with the highest levels of financial need.
-(If you have questions regarding your financial need status, please contact the Financial Aid Office)
+* Financial Aid eligible – 90% of MSIG funding targets students with significant financial need.
+(If you have questions regarding your financial need status, please contact the Financial Aid Office.)

 - Fully confirmed internships over those still being developed.
 We will still accept applications for internships still in the development stage, but a large part of our assessment will focus on the quality and relevance of the specific site/experience being proposed and whether the position has been confirmed.